aio-libs/aiohttp/docs/web.rst

    :param int status: HTTP status code, 200 OK by default.

-   :param Mapping headers: HTTP headers that should be added to
+   :param collections.abc.Mapping headers: HTTP headers that should be added to
                            response's ones.

    .. attribute:: body